azeltov/adf-dataflow-workshop/docs/04a-load-raw-ref-data.md

 <hr>

-### 4.2.
-Lets review the data in the staging directory

 ### 4.3.
 Create datasets

 This is a foundational task.
 In your case, the dataset configuration artifacts have been imported, so you dont really have to import anything.
 Notice how they are organized into directories/folders?
 Simplies organization and should you ever need to delete - can do easily at a directory level.<br><br>